kbnewlon/workout-tracker/README.md

   * Add new exercises to a new workout plan.

 To deploy an application with a MongoDB database to Heroku, you'll need to set up a MongoDB Atlas account and connect a database from there to your application.
 Be sure to use the following guides for support:

   * [Set Up MongoDB Atlas](../04-Important/MongoAtlas-Setup.md)

   * [Deploy with Heroku and MongoDB Atlas](../04-Important/MongoAtlas-Deploy.md)

-## Commit Early and Often

-One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for the following two reasons:

-1. Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-2. Your commit history allows you to revert your codebase in the event that you need to return to a previous state.

-Follow these guidelines for committing:

-* Make single-purpose commits for related changes to ensure a clean, manageable history.
-If you are fixing two issues, make two commits.

-* Write descriptive, meaningful commit messages so that you and anyone else looking at your repository can easily understand its history.

-* Don't commit half-done work, for the sake of your collaborators (and your future self!).

-* Test your application before you commit to ensure functionality at every step in the development process.

-We want you to have well over 200 commits by graduation, so commit early and often!

 ## Submission on BCS